 About the Presenter

-Renee Hobbs is the author of Copyright Clarity: How Fair Use Supports Digital Learning and 9 other books about digital and media literacy education.
-Professor and Director of the Media Education Lab at the University of Rhode Island's Harrington School of Communication and Media, Professor Hobbs co-directs the Graduate Certificate in Digital Literacy.
+Renee Hobbs is the author of The Library Screen Scene: Film and Media Literacy in Schools, Colleges and Communities (Oxford University Press, 2019), Copyright Clarity: How Fair Use Supports Digital Learning (Corwin/Sage, 2010) and 9 other books about digital and media literacy education.
+Professor and Director of the Media Education Lab at the University of Rhode Island's Harrington School of Communication and Media, Professor Hobbs co-directs URI's Graduate Certificate in Digital Literacy.
 She is a educator, researcher and activist who advances the quality of media literacy education in the United States and around the world and serves as Founding Editor of the Journal of Media Literacy Education.